Additional information on minors may be found in the Academic Guide. Please check with your faculty advisor before beginning a minor.

 LAW ENFORCEMENT INTELLIGENCE

 The College of Applied Studies offers a minor in Law Enforcement Intelligence.
 The minor consists of twelve (12) semester hours; CJE 3732 Criminal Intelligence plus any 9 additional hours (3 courses) within the Law Enforcement Intelligence major.
 Only coursework with a C minus or better will count toward the minor.
-This minor is available to students on both the main campus (online) and the Panama City campus.
+This minor is available to students at both Tallahassee (online) and Panama City campuses.
 More information may be found at Academics/Undergraduate-Programs/Public-Safety-Security/PSS-Minors-Available-in-Public-Safety-Security.

 LAW ENFORCEMENT OPERATIONS

 The minor in Law Enforcement Operations in the College of Applied Studies consists of (12) hours and includes CCJ 3024 The Criminal Justice System (3) OR CCJ 2020 Introduction to Criminal Justice and any other 3 courses listed within the law Enforcement Operations major.
 Law Enforcement Operations looks at the field of policing through an application based curriculum.
 The minor is designed so that the student takes an introductory course, then selects 3 – major specific courses within the LEO curriculum.
 The goal of this minor is to allow students from varied degree fields to be exposed to the challenges and techniques of modern policing in the United States.
-This minor is available to students on both the main campus (online) and the Panama City campus.
+This minor is available to students at both Tallahassee (online) and Panama City campuses.
 More information may be found at /Academics/Undergraduate-Programs/Public-Safety-Security/PSS-Minors-Available-in-Public-Safety-Security.

 A minor in political science requires 15 hours of political science with grades of C- or higher.
 A maximum of 6 hours of PAD and/or PHM prefixes combined is allowed.
 At least 9 hours must be at the 3000 level or above, and at least 6 of those must be earned at Florida State University.